 Our school rules - Be Respectful, Be a Learner, Be Safe, and Be Responsible form the basis of our school and classroom environment.
-Improvement has been demonstrated in parent satisfaction in school behaviour and discipline with 91% of parents satisfied with student behaviour.
+78% of our parents and 88% of our students believe that the school is safe.
+82% of our students are happy to come to our school.